ibm-cloud-docs/vpc/console-tutorial.md

     The region you select is used as the region of the VPC.
 All additional resources you create in this VPC will be created in the selected region.
     {: tip}
 1. Enter an IP range for the subnet in CIDR notation, for example: `10.240.0.0/24`.
 In most cases, you can use the default IP range.
 If you want to specify a custom IP range, you can use the IP range calculator to select a different address prefix or change the number of addresses.
-1. Attach a public gateway to the subnet to allow all attached resources to communicate with the public internet.
+1. Attach a public gateway to the subnet if you want to allow all attached resources to communicate with the public internet.

     You can also attach the public gateway after you create the subnet.
     {: tip}